-This Knitted Scarf Pattern page is a project based on the information presented at How-to-Knit-a-Scarf page.
+This Knitted Scarf Pattern is a project based on the information on the How to Knit a Scarf page.
 It shows you how a simple knitted rectangular can be turned into a favorite stylish addition to your wardrobe.

 Patons "Classic Wool" 100% merino wool, 3.5 oz/100 g/ 223 yds/ 204 meters.

 Begin by deciding on the type of yarn and knitting needles size.
 You won't have exactly the same dimensions for your scarf as any other scarf even if you use the recommended yarn and needles so be flexible.

 We will begin to learn how to knit a scarf from its simplest possible variant.
 For example, let our scarf is a rectangular 8 inches (20 cm) wide and 50 inches (150 cm) long.
 Here are the steps you have to follow while knitting a scarf.